 - Brush the cut side of each half with vegetable oil, and place on a rimmed baking sheet cut side down.

 - Bake in preheated oven for 30-40 minutes, or until your squash is done once the squash is fork-tender.

 - Run a fork through the flesh of the spaghetti squash to form "noodles".

-- While squash is cooking, cook meat in a large skillet over medium-high heat, breaking up with the back of your spoon as it cooks.
+- While squash is cooking, cook Italian sausage (1 pound) in a large skillet over medium-high heat, breaking up with the back of your spoon as it cooks.
 Cook until no pink is left.

 - Place cooked meat on a paper towel-lined plate and set aside.

 - Carefully remove excess fat from skillet using paper towels.

 - Add vegetable oil and yellow onions (1 finely chopped).
 Cook until soft, about 10 minutes.

 - Add minced garlic (4 cloves) and cook until fragrant, about 2 minutes.